cricketclub/gridspace-stanford-harper-valley/README.md

 These files contain a mix of human labels and model outputs, as well as essential timing information.

 ### Schema
-The transcript json files are lists of segment where each segment is a json object with the following schema:
+The transcript json files are lists of segments where each segment is a json object with the following schema:

 ```json
 {